Cloud-based accounts payable: What it is and how it works

 Don’t stop at the sticker price

 A thorough cost analysis should include implementation fees, user training, ongoing support, and any customization you might need.
 Add up these expenses for a true total cost of ownership.
-Then, compare those costs with the savings you’ll gain from reduced processing times, less paper, and fewer payment errors to get a clear view of your ROI.
+Then, compare those costs with the savings you’ll gain from reduced processing times, less paper, and fewer payment errors to get a clear view of your ROI for automating accounts payable.

 Vendor reputation